httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 This is especially true for Service Workers {{SERVICE-WORKERS}}, which may execute code in the background, without any document visible at all.

-Note: The descriptions below assume that workers must be same-origin with the documents that instantiate them.
-How to handle non-same-origin workers is out of scope of this document.

 #### Dedicated and Shared Workers {#dedicated-and-shared-requests}

 Dedicated workers are simple, as each dedicated worker is bound to one and only one document.
-Requests generated from a dedicated worker (via `importScripts`, `XMLHttpRequest`, `fetch()`, etc) define their "site for cookies" as that document's "site for cookies".
+The worker's "site for cookies" is the document's "site for cookies" if the worker's origin is same-site with the document's "site for cookies", otherwise its "site for cookies" is an origin set to an opaque origin.

 Shared workers may be bound to multiple documents at once.
 As it is quite possible for those documents to have distinct "site for cookies" values, the